Work abroad in Vietnam by teaching English while you explore the historical cities, world famous food, and breathtaking countryside.

 Vietnam is a very safe country.
 However, just like in any country, you should exercise some caution: be aware of your surroundings, keep an eye on your belongings, don’t walk alone late at night, etc. In tourist areas street hawkers will approach you to buy their goods but a firm ‘’khong” or “no” is enough to put them off.
 Bag snatching from foreigners is probably the most common threat in Ho Chi Minh City and Hanoi.

-The use of credit cards in Vietnam is fairly rare.
-Some higher end or touristy places or malls will accept cards, but expect to primarily use cash.
+Day to day use of credit cards in Vietnam is fairly rare.
+Some higher end or touristy places or malls may accept cards, but expect to primarily use cash.

 There’s no need to exchange your money before arriving.
 You can withdraw money from the ATM at the airport once you arrive, and throughout your stay in Vietnam.
 You can also bring some cash ($200-300 USD), and exchange it for Vietnamese Dong at an exchange kiosk in the airport upon arrival.
 However, exchange rates from ATMs tends to be better than at exchange kiosks.
 It’s good to travel with some cash to exchange in case you have any trouble with the ATM.

-- Submit your $300 application deposit.
-A deposit is required in order to reserve your spot in the program and is subtracted from your total program fee.
-If we are unable to accept you (very unlikely!) we will refund your deposit, minus a $75 processing fee.
+3. Submit your Application Fee: A $300 application fee is required in order to apply for the program.
+This is subtracted from your total program fee.
+If we are unable to accept you following your interview (very unlikely!) we will refund your application fee in full.

-- Schedule your Skype interview!
-Once you have submitted your online application and paid your deposit, you will be asked to schedule a Skype interview with a Greenheart Travel representative.
-If you do not have a Skype account, please be sure to create an account before the date of your interview.
+5. Skype Interview: Once you have submitted your online application and paid your application fee, you will be asked to schedule a video interview with a Greenheart Travel representative.

 You will need to bring the following physical documents with you to Vietnam in order for the school to process your visa paperwork: